 Sangla Valley is undoubtedly one of the most beautiful valleys in the country which is why it makes a popular destination among tourists.
 Set on the banks of Baspa River, one can enjoy the exceptional views of the Himalayas from the valley.
 The scenic villages of Sangla let you experience the simplistic lifestyle of Kinnaur.

 Sangla is where Rupin Pass trek ends.
 Chitkul, another scenic village near Sangla is where Borasu Pass Trek ends.
-Therefore, to make the best of your time, here are all the places you can visit in Sangla & Chitkul.
+Hence you should make the best of your time here.

 One of its kind, Bering Nag Temple holds a religious importance among people.
 The temple is dedicated to Lord Jagas, a form of Lord Shiva.
 It is constructed with wood and can be considered as an architectural marvel from olden times.
 Every year in months of August and September, Phulaich Fair is celebrated in the temple which makes it all more interesting attraction.
 It is 2 km from Sangla Village.

 Chitkul is a small hamlet in this region of Himachal Pradesh.
 The interesting fact about this village is that it is the last inhabited village near Indo-Tibetan border.
 The beauty and charm of this village are no less than a fairyland.
 It is located 20 km from Sangla.
 There is even a temple of a local goddess, Chitkul Maathi, which holds huge importance for people from Kinnaur district.
 This village experiences heavy snowfall in winters.

 4. Baspa River